bcocquyt/DockerMvc/Readme.md

 ```

 Create WebApp
 Not all runtimes seem to work, this one works for me.
 The value is not really important as we are going to use our own docker container.
+I tried some values from the list returned by: az webapp list-runtimes, but some of them work, and some don't.
+Don't ask me why...
 ```
 az webapp create -g <resource-group-name> -p <consumption-plan-name> -n <azure-webapp-name> --% --runtime "node|8.1"
 ```